Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 When inspection findings are mixed — some wind-related, some wear-related — we document each clearly and separately.
 This protects both the claim and the homeowner's claims history.

-Starting from the ground: overall roof slope visibility, ridge line condition, visible missing or displaced components, gutter condition and attachment, siding face condition on all elevations (not just the windward face — debris-driven damage can occur on any face), and any visible fascia or soffit concerns.
+From the ground: Overall roof slope visibility, ridge line condition, visible missing or displaced components, gutter condition and attachment on all four elevations, siding face condition on all elevations (not just the windward face — debris-driven damage can occur on any face), and any visible fascia or soffit concerns.

-At roof level: full shingle field assessment with hand-pressure testing for sealant bond integrity (the only way to find unsealed shingles that have reseated), ridge cap and hip shingle condition and fastener integrity, rake edge and eave edge assessment on the windward elevation, all flashing transitions and penetrations with attention to movement at wall connections, drip edge and soft metal component condition, and ventilation components.
+At roof level: Full shingle field assessment with hand-pressure testing for sealant bond integrity — the only way to find unsealed shingles that have reseated.
+Ridge cap and hip shingle condition and fastener integrity.
+Rake edge and eave edge assessment on the windward elevation.
+All flashing transitions and penetrations with attention to movement at wall connections.
+Drip edge and soft metal component condition.
+Ventilation components.

-What you receive: Photo documentation of every finding at roof level — not ground-level photos.
+What you receive: Photo documentation of every finding at roof level.
 Plain-language explanation of what each finding means for your roof's performance.
 Clear classification of wind-related damage vs. wear-related deterioration.
-Condition-based recommendation: repair, monitor, or replacement, with honest reasoning.
+Condition-based recommendation — repair, monitor, or replacement — with honest reasoning.
 No same-day pressure.

 Repair vs. Replacement After Denver Wind Damage